flormarcaccio/bingewatch/README.md

 ## Data Visualization

 - `app.py` produces the visualization tool which shows the top movie recommendations based on user input.
 The first tab displays the choice-based recommendation, while the second tab shows the filter-based recommendation.
 Note that `choice_based_recommendation.py` and `filter_based_recommendation.py` are imported by the main app script to create the layout for the two tabs.

+## Examples
+We provide [examples](https://github.com/flormarcaccio/bingewatch/blob/master/examples/README.md) that show how to interact with the recommendation tool.

 ## License
 This work is available under an MIT license, included [in the repository](https://github.com/flormarcaccio/bingewatch/blob/master/LICENSE).